NIPOSoftwareBV/Nfield-SDK/Examples/WindowsFormsApplication/readme.md

 First we try to get a token without user interaction (in case we have a valid refresh token).
 If that fails, the code falls back to a method that will open the system browser and allows the user to select the account they want to use to login.

+For more information on the various AcquireTokenXx methods, please refer to [this](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-desktop-acquire-token?tabs=dotnet) document.

 Please take note of the method that determines the name of the scopes.
 ```csharp
 private static string CreateScope(string scope) => $"{ApplicationConfiguration.Current.NfieldApiApplicationId}/{scope}";